Botswana ~ Ride Botswana ~ Kalahari Safaris

 Weight limit: about 95kg (15 stone) but please contact us if your weight is close to this

-Accommodation: 5Δ camp, some nights more basic 'fly' camping depending on itinerary
+Accommodation: 5Δ camp, occasionally nights in a more basic 'fly' camping depending on itinerary

 Group size: maximum 8 (private groups up to 12)